 Therefore, the reputation of Vietnamese food as healthy is only true to traditional diet when rice is the staple of the diet and cooking methods often involve steaming or stir-frying.
 2 out of 3 meals of the day often consist of steamed rice with side dishes of vegetables, meat, fish or tofu.
-Their favorite breakfast is also rice dishes such as noodle soups, sticky rice, steamed rice rolls, porridge… Pork and meat are the most common protein in the Vietnamese diet.
-They are cooked in variety of ways: fried, sauteed, steamed… A Vietnamese meal usually has at least 4 side dishes: 1 vegetables dish, 2 saulty dishes and 1 soup.
-The most common condiment is nước mắm (fish sauce) made from salted fermented sauce.
-It is staple ingredient for seasoning in Vietnamese cuisine.
-In order to add aroma, flavor and color to their dishes, Vietnamese people often use herbs as integral ingredients.
+Their favourite breakfast contains usually rice-based food such as noodle soups, sticky rice, steamed rice rolls, porridge… Pork and meat are the most common protein in the Vietnamese diet.
+They are cooked in a lot of ways: fried, sauteed, steamed… A common Vietnamese meal has at least 4 side dishes: 1 vegetable dish, 2 salty dishes and 1 kind of soup.
+The most used condiment is nước mắm (fish sauce) made from fermenting fish.
+It is the staple ingredient for seasoning in Vietnamese cuisine.
+In order to add aroma, flavour and colour to their dishes, Vietnamese people often use herbs as integral ingredients.
 When you order a Vietnamese dish, especially noodle soups like phở, bún riêu, hủ tiếu… your dish always comes with a basket of aromatic plants and vegetables.
 In terms of nutrients, the herbs contain many vitamins and antioxidants which can promote general health and slow the development of several age-related diseases.
-The most frequently used herbs are corianders, Thai basil, lemongrass, sawtooth, spearmint, peppermint…
+The most frequently used herbs are coriander, Thai basil, lemongrass, sawtooth, spearmint, peppermint…

-Despite the fact that Vietnamese food is naturally healthy, nutrient, and full of flavors, the trend is towards artificially flavored, industrially processed and nutrient enriched food.
+Despite the fact that Vietnamese food is naturally healthy, nutrient, and full of flavours, the trend is towards artificial-tasted, industrially processed and lack of nutrient-enriched food.
 Pay attention to where you eat and the ingredients used in the preparation of the dishes.
-A phở is healthy because natural ingredients are used, yet, the nutrient might be reduced if the restaurants use food enhancers.
+A bowl of phở is healthy because natural ingredients are used, yet, the nutrient might be reduced if the restaurants use food enhancers.

 VIETNAMESE EATING HABITS

-· The main meal in Vietnam is dinner with attendance of the whole family.
+- The main meal in Vietnam is dinner with the attendance of the whole family.
 Dinner time is after 6 pm and before 8 pm.

-· Not all of the families in Vietnam have dining table.
+- Not all of the families in Vietnam have a dining table.

-· Vietnamese like watching news on TV in their meal time
+- Vietnamese like watching the news on TV in their mealtime

-· Except for rice served in single bowls, the other dishes are placed on separate plates.
-People share the food together.
+- Except for rice served in single bowls, the other dishes are placed on separate plates.
+People share food together.